Fresh ways to bring the outdoors into your home

 Firewood creates does double duty as farmhouse decor.
 Design: Cucumbi / Photo: Sanda Vuckovic

-At Time & Place Interiors, we love stylish design that is natural and authentic.
-Use the link below to schedule a free consultation with founder Ksenya Malina to discuss ways ways we can bring fresh ideas into your home’s design plans.
+Time & Place Interiors offers full service residential interior design services to New Yorkers who seek a deeper connection with their space.
+Founder Ksenya Malina uses her blended background in art and business to provide her clients both a final product design and a service that feel luxurious, personal, and curated.
+Use the link below to schedule a free consultation with Ksenya to discuss ways ways we can bring fresh ideas into your home’s design:

 You might also like: